 See the recipe card for quantities.

-This delicious dish requires little work since the true depth of flavor is found in the long cooking time.
+This delicious Italian dish requires little work since the true depth of flavor is found in the long cooking time.

 Prepare the sugo al pomodoro sauce and set aside.